codenotary/codenotary.io/pages/blog/sbom-executive-order.md

 ---
-title: "President Biden’s Executive Order shows that every company needs an immutable Software Bill of Material (SBOM)"
+title: "President Biden’s Executive Order shows that every company needs an immutable Software Bill of Materials (SBOM)"
 date: "2021-06-24"
 image: "/images/blog/bom-headline.jpg"
 tags: ["Zero-Trust", "Trusted CI/CD", "BOM", "SBOM", CodeNotary"]
 ---

-# President Biden’s Executive Order shows that every company needs an immutable Software Bill of Material (SBOM)
+# President Biden’s Executive Order shows that every company needs an immutable Software Bill of Materials (SBOM)

 **Zero-Trust infrastructures and SBOM are important to comply with the 2021 Cyber Security Executive Order!**

-We believe that every company producing software needs to track the bill of material of its software (Software Bill of Material - [SBOM](https://www.linuxfoundation.org/blog/what-is-an-sbom/) or BOM).
+We believe that every company producing software needs to track the bill of materials of its software (Software Bill of Materials - [SBOM](https://www.linuxfoundation.org/blog/what-is-an-sbom/) or BOM).
 But it shouldn't just be tracked somewhere and stored in an archive system, it should be actively used.
 To make that possible, you need a solution that stores your BOM including its full history for every build immutably and tamper-proof - so it can become your single source of trust.

 With the 2021 Cyber Security [Presidential Executive Order that has just been signed](https://www.whitehouse.gov/briefing-room/statements-releases/2021/05/12/fact-sheet-president-signs-executive-order-charting-new-course-to-improve-the-nations-cybersecurity-and-protect-federal-government-networks/), it becomes very clear that companies need to enhance the software supply chain security as one of the efforts to eventually improve the nation’s cybersecurity.
-That requires an auditable software bill of material using zero-trust technologies.
+That requires an auditable software bill of materials using zero-trust technologies.

 Not just the [SolarWinds](https://www.codenotary.com/blog/the-trusted-CICD-pipeline) hack made clear that a vulnerable software pipeline quickly becomes a threat to every user of that software.

 The massive increase of software packages being built, distributed, and used must be tracked and it needs to be transparent what packages are used in running workloads.
 Many packages come with many vulnerabilities and third-party binaries, and open-source projects are pulled from potentially untrusted sources.

 It is important to mention that there is an obligation to disclose data and software breaches when companies become aware of it.
-The more information has been collected - and that includes a complete bill of material, recorded pipeline jobs, and the software approval process -, the better it is for further investigation and to get back to a normal business as fast as possible.
+The more information has been collected - and that includes a complete bill of materials, recorded pipeline jobs, and the software approval process -, the better it is for further investigation and to get back to a normal business as fast as possible.

 [CodeNotary](https://www.codenotary.com/products/ci-cd) provides the platform and the integration required to record a fully searchable and comprehensive catalog or inventory of all your software components including its dependencies and vulnerability check results for internally developed, third-party, and open-source code.

-### What is a Bill of Material / Software Bill of Material or BOM/SBOM?
+### What is a Bill of Materials / Software Bill of Materials or BOM/SBOM?

 You can think of **bill of materials** (BOM) as a complete list of all software artifacts that have been used in the build process to produce a software product.
 That includes the name, version and ideally the unique checksum for all of your internal components, third-party, and open-source code.

-The bill of material should be combined with vulnerability or dependency scanner results that were produced within your software pipeline.
+The bill of materials should be combined with vulnerability or dependency scanner results that were produced within your software pipeline.
 Storing all of that data tamper-proof including an immutable history makes your BOM easy to use and trustworthy without the fear of having an attacker changing your BOM as well.

 You need to keep in mind that many projects in the open-source world exist because of developers that solved a specific problem and shared the software with the community.
 You cannot expect that every project maintainer spends his spare time in making the code secure and bulletproof.